john7rho/orpheus_website/README.md

 ## Compatability

-The Spleeter tool runs into compatability issues on M1 Macs.
+The Spleeter tool runs into compatibility issues on M1 Macs.
 However, the functionality should work well on Windows and Intel Macs with the right dependencies.

 ## Getting Started